About Us

 Phil Ramsdale

-TECHNICAL DIRECTOR
+MANAGING DIRECTOR

 Phil joined Thomas Storey as an Engineer in 2006 after completing a modern apprenticeship in Mechanical Engineering.
 Accredited in 6 Sigma, he led key projects, including designing an armour-plated vehicle for the defence industry, and patented hydraulic cleanliness technology.
 In 2016, he became Quality Manager, developing a quality-focused culture and successful transition to ISO9001:2015.